The Scientific Reason Why McDonald’s Fries Are So Good

 So where does that tantalizing mouthfeel come from?
 It’s not from a special fryer—almost every fast-food restaurant employs a similar machine to deep-fry food.
 The McDonald’s difference may be a secret ingredient denoted online only as “natural and artificial flavoring.”
 Maybe that’s what separates McDonald’s fries from others in the fast-food industry.

 When you put all those sensory details together, it’s no mystery why these fries are addictive.
 We like to say the same thing about our favorite Parmesan garlic fries—even without added chemicals or artificial flavoring!
+If you ever get tired of fries, switch up your order with the Mcdonald’s secret menu.

 Want to learn more secrets about your favorite hangouts?
 We dug up the real meaning behind Starbucks’ name, and it’s probably not what you’d think!